Monkey Tracking in Rwanda

-These monkeys occupy different types of forested areas, including gallery forest, mature lowland rain forests, wooded savanna at mountain slopes, and forest borders.
+These monkeys occupy different types of forested areas, including gallery forests, mature lowland rain forests, wooded savanna at mountain slopes, and forest borders.
 However, it also will live on cultivated lands.
-In lowland forests it shows a preference toward areas where the forest is regenerating, while in mountain areas it will frequent the mature, tangled, undergrowth below the broken canopy.
+In lowland forests, it shows a preference toward areas where the forest is regenerating, while in mountain areas it will frequent the mature, tangled, undergrowth below the broken canopy.

-Its cheeks are light gray with a pale moustache.
+Its cheeks are light gray with a pale mustache.
 Its tail is long and hook-shaped at the end.
 They are born fully coated and with their eyes open.

 They live in fairly small groups dominated by females and have only a single male.
 The females are usually related, while the male stays only a couple of weeks or at most a couple of years.
 The adult male will make very loud and distinct calls.